apache/tvm/docs/dev/hybrid_script.md

 # Hybrid Frontend Developer Guide

-This hybrid frontend is aimed at:
-1. Building IR in a more intuitive way
-2. Writing preliminary versions of some idioms that yet have not been supported by
+This hybrid frontend is not only aimed at writing preliminary versions of some idioms that yet have been supported for users.
+Developers can also use this feature to build IR rapidly.

 ## Features

 ### Software emulation

-This feature supports both software emulation and compilation of the code.
+Both software emulation and compilation are supported.

 To define a function, you need to use `tvm.hybrid.script` decorator to indicate this is a hybrid function:
 ````Python